Skip to main content

-George Washington’s Mount Vernon joins Black Women United for Action in remembering the enslaved people who lived and worked at Mount Vernon with a program and wreathlaying ceremony at the Slave Memorial.
+George Washington’s Mount Vernon joins Black Women United for Action to honor the lives and legacies of the enslaved men, women, and children who lived and labored at Mount Vernon.

 Special Event Showing On